mlipatov/calc_cluster/README.md

 ### PARS (Paint the Atmospheres of Rotating Stars)

-First, install [PARS](https://github.com/mlipatov/paint_atmospheres).
+Install [PARS](https://github.com/mlipatov/paint_atmospheres).
 Make sure `paint_atmospheres/data` contains the `filter/` directory with the three filter files from the [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/theory/fps/), such as HST_ACS_WFC.F435W.dat (and the same for F555W and F814W).
 Also make sure that `paint_atmospheres/data` contains `limbdark/` with the intensity files for different metallicities from [Dr. R. Kurucz's website](http://kurucz.harvard.edu/grids.html), such as `im01k2.pck`, `ip00k2.pck19`, and `ip02k2.pck`.
 Now run the program that produces `data/ldlist.pkl`, a list of corresponding limb darkening information files.

 ```
 cd paint_atmospheres/pa/opt